solyoma/falconG/README.md

 ## TODO (in the order of importance):
-  - image, texts and albums reorganization with D & D
+  - image, texts and albums reorganization with D & D between folders
-  - mark any album in gallery to be re-processed
+  - automatic upload of generated album onto the WEB
-  - drag and drop of source images and albums
+  - drag and drop of source images and albums (now they can onluy be added using menu
+  - mark any album in gallery to be re-processed unconditionally (if you change any title or description texts or add new folders and or images, or reorder a folder then that album will be re-processed)
   - installer
   - capability to set different titles and texts to the same album or image in different albums